 “Be careful with it.
 It’s flimsy,” warned Maria.
 She would break it on the senior class trip, and be forced to carry her money in her pocket for the rest of the trip.

 “I know.
 I had one of these in like, first grade.
-It had the Little Twin Stars on it though.
 I wore that thing everywhere until I couldn’t anymore!”
 Mary said gaily.
 “So where are we going to next?”

 “What about the music store?”
 Maria asked, trying to sound as noncommittal as possible.
 “Do you have one here?”